identity-com/on-chain-identity-gateway/ethereum/smart-contract/README.md

 ## Deploying the contracts and publishing the addresses

+1. Prerequisites:

-1. Ensure you have the following strings handy:
+a) Ensure you have the following strings handy:
 - Eth private key for the Gatekeeper Network Authority ( the one that signs adding new gatekeepers to the network.
 For e.g. the Zambezi network ).
 Referred to as `gk_network_key` below.

+b) If you're using infura ITX, ensure there's enough funds in the Infura gas tanks for both the Gatekeeper Network Authority and Gatekeeper Authority you're planning to use.

 - Eth address of the Gatekeeper Authority ( the first Gatekeeper you want to add to the network after contract deployment ).
 Referred to as `gk_authority_address` below.